-Unfortunately, in real life, Dante, now an old man, has a serious anger problem.
+My friend Dante has a very real, debilitating anger problem, and it has damaged our relationship.
+Unfortunately, in real life, Dante, now an old man, has never confronted his problem.
 His ego relishes in getting angry.
 He gets a passionate rush of superiority.
 When his computer doesn't function the way he wants it to, Dante screams and cusses in anger, blaming it for its sinful behavior.
 (Of course the computer just behaved normally as it was programmed; Dante wanted the computer to change its operating rules.).
 And Dante simply doesn't realize that cussing just poisons his soul, which further intensifies the anger.

-When something doesn't go his way, when he senses he loses control, cusses, blames, rants, and turns into a self-righteous monster, playing victim, and using his intellectual powers to find fault.
+When something doesn't go his way, when he senses he loses control, he cusses, blames, rants, and turns into a self-righteous monster, playing victim, and using his intellectual powers to find fault with others.
+It happens over and over again.
 When people don't respond to him the way he wants, he throws temper tantrums just like a little child, walling himself off from others.
 People who are his "friends" suddenly become the object of his wrath.
 He has lost his longest and dearest friends, alienated himself from his children, and never seen that the one common denominator in life's picture is himself.
-His blame game is just a way of him playing victim to bring garner pity and attention.
+His blame game is just a way of him playing victim to garner pity and attention.
 Life has pooped on him.
 He makes enemies out of friends, but says this was never his intention.

-He who angers you, conquers you.

--- Sister Elizabeth Kenny

-No conflict is so severe ..... as his who labors to subdue himself.

---Thomas A. Kempis (1380-1471)

-In a false quarrel there is no true valor.

---Shakespeare

-The man who strikes first admits that his ideas have given out.

---Chinese Proverb

-Be calm in arguing;

-for fierceness makes error a fault, and truth discourtesy. --Herbert (1593-1632)

-Don't take the wrong side of an argument just because your opponent has taken the right side.

---Baltasar Gracian (1601-1658)

-Strong and bitter words indicate a weak cause.
+He who angers you, conquers you. -- Sister Elizabeth Kenny No conflict is so severe .... as his who labors to subdue himself. --Thomas A. Kempis (1380-1471) In a false quarrel there is no true valor. --Shakespeare The man who strikes first admits that his ideas have given out. -- Chinese Proverb Be calm in arguing; for fierceness makes error a fault, and truth discourtesy. --Herbert (1593-1632) Don't take the wrong side of an argument just because your opponent has taken the right side. --Baltasar Gracian (1601-1658) Strong and bitter words indicate a weak cause.